dessa-oss/atlas/examples/README.md

 ## Configuration Examples

 Foundations uses a configuration-driven approach to deployment.
-[Config Examples](./example_configs) gives examples on how to setup config for different enviornments.
+[Config Examples](./example_configs) gives examples on how to setup config for different environments.